thegricean/overinformativeness/README.md

 ### Hearer/addressee-oriented reasons for overspecifying

-- facilitation of hearer's reference resolution (subset identification, hearer incrementality considerations, Deutsch 1976, Nadig & Sedivy 2002, Paraboni et al 2006, Engelhardt et al 2006, Arts et al 2011, Davies & Katsos 2009) -- think about the fact that in general, visual scenes are incredibly complex, it may be that **on average, color is more helpful in carving up world perceptually than size is**
+- facilitation of hearer's reference resolution (subset identification, hearer incrementality considerations, Deutsch 1976, Nadig & Sedivy 2002, Paraboni et al 2006, Engelhardt et al 2006, Arts et al 2011, Davies & Katsos 2009) -- think about the fact that in general, visual scenes are incredibly complex, it may be that **on average, color is more helpful in carving up world perceptually than size is.
+More generally: things that are easier to distinguish perceptually should be more involved in overspecification?**

 - levels of informativeness interact with discourse goals (unclear whether it's speaker- or hearer-oriented, Maes, Arts & Noordman 2004): more overspecification when teaching hearer a long-term skill than on one-shot tasks; more overspecification when perceptual common ground is high; generally: Davies rightly says overspecification is expected when precision is important and risk of misunderstanding high